 LIFECYCLE 90;

--- Insert test data into the test table.
+-- Insert test data into the test table

 INSERT INTO custom_img_test_tb PARTITION (ds='${bday}') (c_customer_id, c_customer_text) VALUES

-3. Save and deploy the node.
+3. Save and publish.

 2. Create a custom image.

-• Supported Task Type: Select PyODPS 3.
+• Supported task types: Select PyODPS 3.

-• Installation Package: Select Python3 and jieba.
+• Installation package: Choose Python3 and jieba.

 4. Use the custom image in a scheduling task.